Taxes up, programs cut in proposed Upper Township school budget

 The bill has already been touted by Gov. Phil Murphy, so a signature appears likely if it is approved by the full Senate and Assembly as expected.
 It will allow districts to request additional aid of up to 66% of the difference between this year’s aid and last year’s.

-But the bill will only help this year, and only with funds lost because of an amendment to the state’s funding formula, usually described as S-2.
+But the bill will only help this year, and only with funds lost because of an amendment to the state’s funding formula.
 More than 400 districts saw an increase in state aid under the new formula, but 157 will see reductions, including Upper Township.

 The state spends more than $9 billion on aid to school districts, which includes more than $46 million in Cape May County last year, according to state records.
 That’s among the lowest in New Jersey, just a little over Hunterdon County’s $38 million for fiscal year 2023.
 The highest is Essex County, which received $1.6 billion, and several other counties received more than $800 million in state school aid.